Joke Swiebel: Early life and education

 Joke Swiebel was born on 28 November 1941 in The Hague, Netherlands.
-Her mother worked as a kindergarten teacher prior to marriage and her father, Cornelis Marinus Swiebel, served as the general secretary of the Social Insurance Council.
+Her mother worked as a kindergarten teacher prior to marriage and her father, Cornelis Marinus Swiebel, served as the general secretary of the Social Security Council.
 He also was a member of the South Holland Provincial Council.
 A grandfather had served as a Social Democratic Workers' Party (SDWP) member of the Hague City Council.
 She attended the Montessori Lyceum in the Hague, graduating in 1960 and continued her education at the University of Amsterdam where she studied political science.
-In 1963, Swiebel joined the Dutch Labour Party, which was a successor of the SDWP.
-She graduated with a candidate degree in 1972 and completed graduate studies in library science in 1973.
+In 1963, Swiebel joined the Dutch Labour Party, which was a successor of the SDAP.
+She earned a master's degree in 1972.

+On 26 January 2024, at the age of 82, she obtained a PhD at the University of Amsterdam, by defending a dissertation in which she analyses four legislative changes that mark the post-war history of homosexuality in the Netherlands: the repeal of Article 248bis of the Penal Code (1971), the General Equal Treatment Act (1994), the opening up of marriage to same-sex couples (2001) and the addition of 'sexual orientation' to Article 1 of the Constitution (2023).